Adhilsha4/Airplane-Passenger-Satisfaction/README.md

 #Airline Passenger Satisfaction Prediction

-📌 Introduction
+Introduction:

 In today’s fast-paced world, there are several modes of transportation — Roadways, Railways, Waterways, and Airways.
 Among these, air travel stands out as the fastest and most premium option.
 However, it comes with strict protocols such as passport verification, visa approvals, ticketing, and boarding, which may cause discomfort or frustration to passengers.
 Due to these procedures and rigid airline policies, passengers often prefer airlines that offer efficient and comfortable experiences.

-#Key Factors Affecting Passenger Satisfaction:
+Key Factors Affecting Passenger Satisfaction:
 * Ticketing and Boarding Services
 * Baggage Handling
 * Seat Comfort and Legroom